Bulgaria in the Junior Eurovision Song Contest 2011

 Bulgaria selected their Junior Eurovision Song Contest 2011 entry through the national selection "Konkurs za detska pesen na Evroviziya 2011".
 The winner was Ivan Ivanov with the song "Supergeroy".
 He represented Bulgaria in the contest where he placed 8th with 60 points.

 Before Junior Eurovision

 Konkurs za detska pesen na Evroviziya 2011

 Konkurs za detska pesen na Evroviziya 2011 was the national final format developed by BNT in order to select Bulgaria's entry for the Junior Eurovision Song Contest 2011.
-Both shows took place at the BNT studios in Sofia, hosted by Joanna and Kristian Talev.
+Both shows took place at the BNT studios in Sofia, hosted by Joanna Dragneva and Krisko.

 Competing entries

 Artists and songwriters were able to submit their entries from 16 August 2011 to 12 September 2011.
 BNT received 21 entries, and a seven-member jury panel selected fifteen songs for the competition.
 The jury panel consisted of: